missive-app/docs/_posts/2018-02-10-technical-operation.markdown

 deployments.
 A hostname, username and password are required.
 For security reasons, web server passwords are stored temporarily for immediate use, and then thrown away.

-Both encrypted (SFTP) and unencrypted (FTP) connections are supported, with encryption being preferred if the server supports it.
+Both encrypted (SFTP/FTPS) and unencrypted (FTP) connections are supported, with encryption being preferred if the server supports it.
 In general, free hosts tend to only support FTP.